DxDyZ5/HowToUseC-FromCMDWin10/README.md

 5. Compile the C# file by typing:

 `C:\Windows\Microsoft.NET\Framework\v4.0.30319\csc C#FromCMD.cs` (note that this
-path could vary depending on the .NET framework version installed)
+path could vary depending on the .NET framework version installed).

 This invokes the csc compiler with its full path and compiles the file.